Rick Snyder: Tenure

 On December 22, 2011, Snyder signed into law The Public Employee Domestic Partner Benefit Restriction Act, which prevents the same-sex domestic partners of public employees at both the state and local level from receiving health benefits.
 In January 2012, the ACLU filed a lawsuit against Snyder and the state of Michigan in federal court on behalf of five Michigan same-sex couples, each with one spouse working for local public schools or municipalities in Michigan.
-The suit alleged that the law violates the equal protection clause of the Fourteenth Amendment of the United States Constitution.
+The suit alleged that the law violates the equal protection clause of the 14th Amendment of the United States Constitution.
 On June 28, 2013, a federal judge struck down the law.
 He has also engaged in trade missions to Europe and Asia, focused on attracting attention on companies such as Chrysler.

 Following approval from the legislature, Snyder signed the fiscal year 2012 budget in June, the earliest it had been completed in three decades.
 In May 2012, Snyder joined a bipartisan effort urging the U.S. Congress to pass a measure to affirm that States can collect sales taxes on online purchases.
 As governor, Snyder abolished the state's complex business tax in favor of a flat tax, and signed a bill which raised taxes by eliminating tax exemptions for pensions.
 For years Snyder had said anti-union legislation was not on his agenda, when on the morning of December 6, 2012, during a lame duck session of the Republican-controlled Michigan legislature, Snyder called a joint press conference with the legislative leadership to announce fast-track right-to-work legislation.
 The legislation passed both houses of the Michigan legislature that day, without committee votes or public hearings.
 A $1 million appropriation added to the legislation made it ineligible for repeal via referendum.
 On December 10, President Barack Obama visited Daimler AG's Detroit Diesel factory in Redford, Michigan, and told employees the legislation was about the "right to work for less money."
 The law effectively provides that payment of union dues cannot be required as a condition of employment.
 After a required four-day wait between the houses of the legislature passing each other's bills, Snyder signed the legislation into law on December 11, 2012, making Michigan the 24th right-to-work state in the United States as part of a plan to attract business and jobs to the state.
 The Employee Free Choice Act, as it was named, has received mixed results in polls.